 Is there childcare?

-When we’re meeting in person we have a nursery for children ages 4 and under and Children’s Chapel for older children.
+We have a nursery for children ages 4 and under and Children’s Chapel for older children.
 Until our building renovation is ready for us, childcare is held next door at Ghent United Methodist Church.
 You can drop off your child with us there, and we will walk them over before communion to join you in the service.

 Additionally, all of our childcare staff are Safe Church certified.